The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Introduction

 The overall structure of this paper is depicted in Figure \ref{fig: 1}.
 The rest of this paper is organized as follows.
-Section 2 discusses the negative impacts of EV charging on distribution systems.
-Sections 3 and 4 examine the management strategies and the real-time management system for EV charging to mitigate these impacts, respectively.
+Section 2 discusses the negative impacts of EV integration on the real-time operation of distribution systems.
+Sections 3 and 4 examine the grid management strategies and the real-time EV management system to mitigate these impacts, respectively.
 Finally, Section 5 offers conclusions and insights for future research.